Inca Trail 2026 – Limited spots! Book in advance & secure your place See more

 How Long Can I Stay at Machu Picchu?

-The new Machu Picchu rules determine that tourists are strictly limited to two-hour stays.
+The new Machu Picchu rules restrict visitors to two-hour stays maximum.
 Most visitors do not take more than four hours on average to explore the site.
 Officials exercise control over the amount of traffic at any given time to maintain control of the Inca sanctuary.
 It Is regulation that all tourists must be led by a tour guide in order to preserve the world heritage site.
-Tourist groups are made up of a maximum of 10 people per guide.
-Reentry to the site is prohibited.
+Each guide can go with a maximum of 10 tourists.
+No reentry permissions.
 The guided tour duration was set in 2 hours in order to free room for more groups, avoid crowds and especially protect the Inca town of Machu Picchu.

 Machu Picchu Entry Conditions